Acrylonitrile: Structure and basic properties

-Acrylonitrile is not naturally formed on Earth.
-It has been detected at the sub-ppm level at industrial sites.
-It persists in the air for up to a week.
-It decomposes by reacting with oxygen and hydroxyl radical to form formyl cyanide and formaldehyde.

-Acrylonitrile is harmful to aquatic life.

-Acrylonitrile has been detected in the atmosphere of Titan, a moon of Saturn.
-Computer simulations suggest that on Titan conditions exist such that the compound could form structures similar to cell membranes and vesicles on Earth, called azotosomes.

 Production

+Acrylonitrile was first synthesized by the French chemist Charles Moureu in 1893.
 Acrylonitrile is produced by catalytic ammoxidation of propylene, also known as the SOHIO process.
 In 2002, world production capacity was estimated at 5 million tonnes per year, rising to about 6 million tonnes by 2017.
 Acetonitrile and hydrogen cyanide are significant byproducts that are recovered for sale.
 In fact, the 2008–2009 acetonitrile shortage was caused by a decrease in demand for acrylonitrile.